green-party-dublin-central/nh-web/site/content/post/the-need-to-improve-our-mental-health-legislation.md

 ---
 title: The Need to Improve Our Mental Health Legislation
 date: 2021-02-04T16:26:00.907Z
-description: Neasa spoke in the Dáil on the serious need to update to our mental health legislation - with delays dating back more than five years.
-She highlighted the current gaps in human rights protections for adults and children receiving inpatient mental health treatment, how we should be commencing parts of the Mental Health (Amendment) Bill 2018 and she asked for a definitive timeline for a new fully revised Mental Health Act.
+description: Neasa spoke in the Dáil on the serious need to update our mental health legislation - with delays currently dating back more than five years.
+  She highlighted the gaps in human rights protections for adults and children receiving inpatient mental health treatment, how we should be commencing parts of the Mental Health (Amendment) Bill 2018 and she asked for a definitive timeline for a new fully revised Mental Health Act.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/0QJppCfUM1Q" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>